jeseyfried/amaranth-in-xanthan/index.md

 # Welcome to Amaranth

 Amaranth is the UNM Department of History's digital public history studio.
 We invite you to explore the current projects and offerings by navigating through the menus at the top of the screen.

-To book a time for a lab orientation or to use the equipment visit our <a href="https://outlook.office365.com/owa/calendar/HistoryAmaranth@unmm.onmicrosoft.com/bookings/">booking page</a>.<br>
+Scroll down for a tour.

 {% include bg.html
   height="220"